seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:**   Hi, I'm Dylan Collins, and you're about to hear a conversation with Sean Blanchfield about the history of Demonware, one of the original video game middleware pioneers that he and I founded in the early 2000s.

-This episode was originally inspired by Mitch Lasky and Blake Robbins' GameCraft podcast on gaming, which, by the way, you should check out, and specifically by our view that they skipped an important episode on the role of middleware companies in the growth of the sector.
+This episode was originally inspired by Mitch Lasky and Blake Robbins' [GameCraft podcast](https://gamecraftpod.com/) on gaming, which, by the way, you should check out, and specifically by our view that they skipped an important episode on the role of middleware companies in the growth of the sector.
 So if you're curious about the origins of online gaming or just want to hear some unvarnished startup war stories about what building companies in a pre cloud era was like, I think you might enjoy this.

+---
 **Dylan:** I gotta get like a pic of this just to kick things off.
 There's some history being made right here.

 **Dylan:** Let's see if we can assemble the oral history of Demonware, or Demonware up until the Activision acquisition.
 The bits of the early bits of Demonware we remember.